Maps (2D)

 To create a map view, you typically set the following:

-• Zoom level: The zoom level is a value used to set the level of detail and the scale of the geographic data displayed in the view.
+• Zoom level: The is a value used to set the level of detail and the scale of the geographic data displayed in the view.
 It is typically set to a value between 0 (global) and 23 (local).

 • Scale: Setting the scale is an alternate way of setting the level of detail and the scale of the geographic data displayed in the view.
 Some APIs require using a scale value instead of a zoom level value.
 See the calculator below: